Bucks' Antetokounmpo hyperextends left knee, leaves game - WTMJ

 Antetokounmpo remained down for several minutes before rising and slowly walking to the locker room.
 He was supported by his brother, Thanasis Antetokounmpo, and a staff member, as he left the court.

 Giannis Antetokounmpo returned to the bench briefly before again heading to the locker room after the Hawks blew open the game by extending their lead to 20 points.
-Soon after, the Bucks announced he would not return to the game.
+Soon after, the Bucks announced he would not return.

 Following a slow start to the game, Antetokounmpo had scored eight of his 14 points in the opening minutes of the second half.
 Following the jam by Capela, the Hawks led 62-52 when the Bucks’ star left the game.

-The Hawks are without their leading scorer, Trae Young, who was held out with a bone bruise in his right ankle.
+The Hawks were without their leading scorer, Trae Young, who was held out with a bone bruise in his right ankle.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports